exonum/exonum-doc/src/advanced/consensus/requests.md

 ### Request Timeout

-- Delete the node, to which the request was sent, from the list of nodes that may have the requested data
+- Delete the node, to which the request was sent, from the list of nodes that should have the requested data (that list is a part of the `RequestState` structure)
 - If the list of nodes having the data to be requested is empty, cancel request
 - Otherwise, make one more request attempt and start a new timer